Let's Talk About Love: Accolades

-Other awards won by Dion included: Amigo Award for Best International Female Artist, ASCAP Film and Television Music Award for Most Performed Song from Motion Picture ("My Heart Will Go On"), ASCAP Pop Awards for Most Performed Songs ("My Heart Will Go On" twice and "To Love You More"), Blockbuster Entertainment Award for Favourite Song from a Movie ("My Heart Will Go On") (Titanic: Music from the Motion Picture was nominated for Favorite Soundtrack), BMI Film & TV Award for Most Performed Song from a Film, BMI Pop Awards for Most Performed Songs ("My Heart Will Go On" and "To Love You More" twice), Gold Otto for Female Singer at the Bravo Otto Awards, Echo Award for International Female Artist of the Year in 1999 (nominated in the same category in 1998), Félix Award for Artist of the Year Achieving the Most Success in a Language Other Than French in 1999 (nominated in the same category in 1998), Gémeaux Award for Best Variety Special (Let's Talk About Love avec Céline Dion) (also nominated in other categories for Let's Talk About Love avec Céline Dion and Let's talk from Las Vegas, Céline television specials), Hungarian Music Award for International Album of the Year (Let's Talk About Love), Japan Gold Disc Award for International Artist of the Year and International Pop Album of the Year (Let's Talk About Love), Japan Record Award in category Special Achievement Award ("My Heart Will Go On"), Las Vegas Film Critics Society Award for Best Song ("My Heart Will Go On"), Malta Music Award for Best Selling Female International Artist, MuchMusic Video Award for Peoples Choice: Favourite Artist ("My Heart Will Go On"), NARM Best Seller Award for 1997-1998 Soundtrack (Titanic: Music from the Motion Picture), Performance Magazine Award for Best Pop Act, Pop Corn Music Award for Best Female Singer of the Year, Satellite Awards for Best Original Song ("My Heart Will Go On") and Best Original Score (Titanic: Music from the Motion Picture) and South African Music Award for Best Selling International Album (Let's Talk About Love).
+Other honors included the Amigo Award for Best International Female Artist, the ASCAP Film and Television Music Award for Most Performed Song from Motion Picture ("My Heart Will Go On"), and multiple ASCAP Pop Awards for Most Performed Songs ("My Heart Will Go On" twice and "To Love You More").
+She also received the Blockbuster Entertainment Award for Favourite Song from a Movie ("My Heart Will Go On"), the BMI Film & TV Award for Most Performed Song from a Film, and several BMI Pop Awards for Most Performed Songs ("My Heart Will Go On" and "To Love You More" twice).

+Dion won the Gold Otto for Female Singer at the Bravo Otto Awards, the Echo Award for International Female Artist of the Year (1999), the Félix Award for Artist of the Year Achieving the Most Success in a Language Other Than French (1999), and the Gémeaux Award for Best Variety Special (Let's Talk About Love avec Céline Dion).
+Additional awards included the Hungarian Music Award for International Album of the Year (Let's Talk About Love), two Japan Gold Disc Awards (International Artist of the Year and International Pop Album of the Year), the Japan Record Award for Special Achievement ("My Heart Will Go On"), the Las Vegas Film Critics Society Award for Best Song, the Malta Music Award for Best Selling Female International Artist, the MuchMusic Video Award for Peoples Choice: Favourite Artist ("My Heart Will Go On"), the NARM Best Seller Award for 1997–1998 Soundtrack (Titanic: Music from the Motion Picture), the Performance Magazine Award for Best Pop Act, the Pop Corn Music Award for Best Female Singer of the Year, two Satellite Awards (Best Original Song and Best Original Score for Titanic: Music from the Motion Picture), and the South African Music Award for Best Selling International Album (Let's Talk About Love).

-Dion was also nominated for Brit Award for Best International Female in 1998 and accepted the award for Best Soundtrack (Titanic: Music from the Motion Picture) on behalf of James Horner in 1999.
-She was also nominated for MTV Europe Music Award for Best Female, MTV Video Music Award for Best Video from a Film ("My Heart Will Go On") and MTV Video Music Award – Viewer's Choice ("My Heart Will Go On").
-Other nominations include: Danish Music Awards for Best International Female Singer and Best International Hit ("My Heart Will Go On"), Edison Awards for Best International Female Singer and Single of the Year ("Tell Him"), and Fryderyk Award for Best Foreign Album (Let's Talk About Love).
-Her television special Celine Dion - Let's Talk About Love was also nominated for Gemini Award in category Best Photography in a Comedy, Variety, Performing Arts Program or Series.
+Dion also received nominations for the Brit Award for Best International Female (1998), the MTV Europe Music Award for Best Female, the MTV Video Music Award for Best Video from a Film ("My Heart Will Go On"), and the MTV Video Music Award – Viewer's Choice ("My Heart Will Go On").
+Additional nominations included the Danish Music Awards (Best International Female Singer and Best International Hit), the Edison Awards (Best International Female Singer and Single of the Year for "Tell Him"), and the Fryderyk Award for Best Foreign Album (Let's Talk About Love).
+Her television special Celine Dion – Let's Talk About Love was also nominated for a Gemini Award for Best Photography in a Comedy, Variety or Performing Arts Program or Series.